This article covers common questions around organising your campaigns and setting targets.

 In another scenario, the searcher could have clicked on multiple ads from different campaigns, so conversions are attributed across multiple campaigns.

 Example: You’re using a position-based attribution model, with 40% of credit going to the first- and last-clicked ads.
 The last click was on an ad from your branding campaign, while the others were on ads from non-branding campaigns.
 Your branding campaign will have 0.6 of this conversion attributed to it.

-- The more campaigns in a campaign group, the more data.
-Avoid having a single campaign in a campaign group, unless it’s a suitably-sized campaign with lots of data or a branding campaign.
+The more campaigns in a campaign group, the more data.
+Avoid having a single campaign in a campaign group unless it’s a suitably-sized campaign with lots of data or if it is a branding campaign.

 Campaigns must be placed in a campaign group — they cannot exist as free agents.

 Opteo will scan your account for a branding campaign and, if one is found, automatically place it in a branding campaign group.

 Campaigns can only be in one campaign group at a time.